open-resources/physics_bank/content/public/006.Force/Newton's First Law/Inertial_Reference_Frames/Inertial_Reference_Frames.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: Inertial Reference Frames
       part1:
         ans1:
           value: The inside of a car stopped at a traffic light
         ans2:
           value: The inside of a car driving at a constant speed along a straight highway
         ans3:
           value: The inside of a car accelerating after the traffic light turns green
         ans4:
           value: The inside of a car that is slowing down as it approaches a red light
         ans5:
           value: The inside of a car taking a corner at a constant speed
 ---
 # {{ params.vars.title }}